gladiusio/gladius-control-daemon/README.md

-# gladius-control-daemon
+# Gladius Control Daemon
-Gladius Control Daemon
+Interacts with the Ethereum Blockchain and the node daemon